jogardiaz/aparejador/README.md

-Aparejador will be a modular autorig
+Aparejador a a modular autorig (still in process)

+By the momento you have to run the follow lines to generate the guides

 The first step will be to create a simple body rig without bendys/toonies